catiga/jc/README.md

 ### JC - Netty Completelly Micro App Container & Server

+This is a version with static central uri, that means only could manage jc by visiting http://jcloudapp.pdr365.com.

 #### Use JC as Application Server

 #### JC support groovy and java to develop your micro apps named JCAPP